7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 • Christmas Has Come – “Went to Ballston to spend the day.
 Very good girl all day.”

 • Side note: It’s hard to be very good all day, even for adults.
-But maybe the standards were different then

 • Short Clothes – February 24, 1904 – “our Baby dons short cloths”

 • Side note: In the baby book, ‘Short Clothes’ has its own page like the ones above, but with illustrations that look like mini adult clothing.
-So perhaps Short Clothes means ‘clothes that look like bigger people clothes, but that are shorter because they are for babies’

 • Cute Sayings – “At the age of 19 mos Helen exclaims to the astonishment of Dady and Mother, “Oh, my sakes.'”